-If your ekobrew is not broken but rather is just not working the way you feel it should, it’s likely we can help.
-Before proceeding with this return form, we ask you to please read this troubleshooting page.
+If your Ekobrew is not broken but is just not working the way you think it should, we can help!
+Before reaching out to Customer Service, please read this troubleshooting page.

 Q: Why is my coffee flowing so slowly or not finishing the brew cycle?